Edmunds' SUV Buying Guide

 Large SUV

 This segment is the last stronghold of the traditional SUV that dominated American garages from the 1990s into the 2000s.
-It's not hard to see the appeal of these brutes, what with their robust towing capabilities and massive interiors that can typically seat eight or nine passengers.
+It's not hard to see the appeal of these brutes, what with their robust towing capabilities and massive interiors that can typically seat seven or eight passengers.
 On the other hand, large SUVs are relatively cumbersome from behind the wheel, and their interiors are compromised by truck-like platforms that impinge on available space.
-The Ford Expedition rates highly since it can tow more than 9,000 pounds and be optioned up to exaggerated levels of luxury.
 Keep an eye out for the Chevrolet Tahoe and Chevrolet Suburban siblings, along with their corporate cousins — the GMC Yukon and GMC Yukon XL.
-All four are fully redesigned for 2021, with new suspensions and interiors for increased comfort — there's even an optional turbodiesel engine for additional towing capacity and fuel economy.
+Recent redesigns from both Chevy and GMC brought new suspensions and interiors for increased comfort — there's even an optional turbodiesel engine for additional towing capacity and fuel economy.
+The Ford Expedition rates highly since it can tow more than 9,000 pounds and be optioned up to exaggerated levels of luxury, while the Toyota Sequoia finally got a redesign and competes capably in most areas.

 X-Small Luxury SUV